 - If your little one has sleep issues, try a bedtime routine.
 You may also consider sleep training.
 If your baby goes to a day care center or is under a caretaker, make sure they do not give Benadryl to put him to sleep.
 The risks are just not worth a few hours of sleep!

-Do not buy any OTC medicines for a baby younger than six months, before you talk to a pediatrician.
+Do not buy any OTC medicines for a baby younger than nine months, before you talk to a pediatrician.
 If your baby has an allergy or a cold, home remedies may be the best solution, but only after you confirm with your doctor.

 What are your solutions for allergies in babies?
 Share your tips and opinions in the comments section.